 Anyhow, speaking from a recent birthday experience, receiving a gift basket in the mail is just awesome!
 First of all, food is something that everyone loves, and Harry and David have something for everyone, second of all, food is categorically a non-clutter gift, and we all know how hard it is to find these.
 So, for the baker who already has their kitchen stocked with equipment, check out Harry and David.
-Also, check out this coupon I found for free shipping!

-So that wraps up my list for 2014.
+So that wraps up my list.

 What are you asking Santa for this year?